brsr/antitile/docs/conway.rst

 polyhedra with faces or vertices of degree 6 or more.

-In the list of assumptions at the end of the "Operators on counts" section, these operators may violate 1, 3, and 4.
+In the list of assumptions at the end of the "Operators on counts" section, alternating operators may violate 3 and 4, and 1 if they create degree-2 vertices or faces.

+This concept could be extended to k-partite graphs, but :math:`k(k-1)/2` chamber structures would have to be specified (which would get a little unmanagable).

 Extension - Topology
 --------------------
-With some care, Conway operators can be applied to any polyhedron or tiling, including those with holes.
-Non-orientable polyhedra may be used as seeds for achiral operators, as well.
+With some care, Conway operators can be applied to any polyhedron or tiling;
+toruses, polyhedra with multiple holes, planar tilings, hyperbolic tilings, and even non-orientable polyhedra, although the latter is restricted to the achiral operators.
 Planar tilings may be easier to analyze by taking a finite section and treating it as a torus.
 Convex polyhedra may be put into "canonical form" such that all faces are flat, all edges are tangent to the unit sphere, and the centroid of the polyhedron is at the origin.
 There is no canonical form yet described for non-spherical polyhedra or tilings, however, which may complicate analysis.

-In the topology of surfaces, the connected sum `A#B` can be thought of as removing a disk from A and B and stitching them together along the created boundary.
+In the topology of surfaces, the connected sum `A#B` of two surfaces `A` and `B` can be thought of as removing a disk from A and B and stitching them together along the created boundary.
 If `B` has the topology of a sphere, then `A#B` has the topology of `A`: a connected sum with a sphere does not change the topology.
 The classification theorem of closed surfaces states that closed surfaces have the topology of either a sphere or a connected sum of a number of toruses and/or